Why (Annie Lennox song): Retrospective response

-In an 2009 retrospective review, Mike Ragogna from HuffPost wrote that Lennox' vocal approach "evokes" Sting and Paul Simon and added "she declares, "This is the book I never read, these are the words I never said, this is the path I'll never tread", then went on to say, "These are the dreams I'll dream instead", making this her sideways stab at creating her own "My Way" (as the artist points out in the notes [of her 2009 collection])."
+In a 2009 retrospective review, Mike Ragogna from HuffPost wrote that Lennox' vocal approach "evokes" Sting and Paul Simon and added "she declares, "This is the book I never read, these are the words I never said, this is the path I'll never tread", then went on to say, "These are the dreams I'll dream instead", making this her sideways stab at creating her own "My Way" (as the artist points out in the notes [of her 2009 collection])."

 Stereogum ranked "Why" number one in their list of the 10 best Annie Lennox songs in 2015.
 They wrote, "And while the album maybe didn't live up to those hopes, Diva's first single remains an enduring classic.
 A bold enough move to have your first single be a torch ballad of regret, but this one is a weeper for the ages.
 It's a musical version of the Kübler-Ross model with Lennox hitting the grief stage as she welcomes her ex-lover "down to the water's edge" to "cast away those doubts", spilling out "the contents of her head" during the depression stage, and then crumpling to the floor repeating the phrase, "You don't know how I feel" as acceptance sets in.
 This was the song that you put on repeat to cope with that awful breakup because in every syllable she sings, you can hear that Lennox has been there too and feels just as bad as you do."

 Music video

 The accompanying music video for the song was directed by British director Sophie Muller and was filmed in Venice, Italy during the shoot for the Diva album cover.
-The video shows Lennox sitting in front of a vanity mirror staring and marveling at herself before slowly putting on makeup.
+The video shows Lennox sitting in front of a vanity mirror staring and marveling at herself before slowly applying makeup.
 By the middle of the video, Lennox is fully made up and in the outfit she wears on the Diva album cover.
-The rest of the video consists of shots of Lennox posing for the cameras along with in-between shots of her singing the song.
-The video won Lennox an award for Best Female Video at the 1992 MTV Video Music Awards.
-It was later published on YouTube in October 2009 and by March 2022 the video had received more than 61.7 million views.
+The rest of the video consists of Lennox posing for the cameras alternating with shots of her singing the song.

+The music video for "Why" was credited for its portrayal of vulnerability.
+Sleek Magazine commented that the video showcases "that a fully-fledged showgirl costume with stage makeup can be just as vulnerable as being bare-faced in an old track suit".
+They ranked the music video for "Why" as the fifth best music video by Annie Lennox of all time.
+The video won the MTV Video Music Award for Best Female Video at the 1992 MTV Video Music Awards.
+It was later published on YouTube in October 2009 and by May 2023, the video had received more than 74.8 million views.